mitogen-hq/mitogen/docs/api.rst

             determine its installation prefix.
 This is required to support virtualenv.

-        :param str python_path:
+        :param str|list python_path:
-            Path to the Python interpreter to use for bootstrap.
-Defaults to :data:`sys.executable`.
-For SSH, defaults to ``python``.
+            String or list path to the Python interpreter to use for bootstrap.
+            Defaults to :data:`sys.executable` for local connections, and ``python`` for remote connections.

+            It is possible to pass a list to invoke Python wrapped using another tool, such as ``["/usr/bin/env", "python"]``.

         :param bool debug:
             If :data:`True`, arrange for debug logging (:py:meth:`enable_debug`) to